-Pathrise is a bigger commitment because we are a full service organization, working with candidates through all stages of the job search to enhance their soft skills and develop strategies that can help them in the future.
+Pathrise is a bigger commitment.
+We are a full service organization, working with candidates through all stages of the job search.
 We represent the candidates, which means that we can help connect them with any and all companies, not just those in a specific marketplace.
 Pathrise specifically focuses on current and recent grads.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, we’ve seen our fellows interview performance scores double.